-There are currently 41 EIA Quality Mark registrants, made up of 40 of the UK’s leading consultancies and the scheme’s first developer – The Environment Agency’s National Environmental Assessment Service (NEAS).
+By choosing a consultancy registered to the EIA Quality Mark you know that they are not only committed to delivering you a quality product, but that their EIA activities have also been independently reviewed by IEMA.
+CLICK HERE for a list of EIA Quality Mark Registrants.
+The EIA Quality Mark Registrant list is made up of 40 of the UK’s leading consultancies and the scheme’s first developer – The Environment Agency’s National Environmental Assessment Service (NEAS).
 All registrants have committed to excellence in their EIA activities and are proud to have gained membership of the scheme.